mvertescher/workshop-rs/src/traits/intro.md

 Traits in Rust are most similar _type classes_ in Haskell:

-- It is possible to add traits to arbitrary data types, including primitive types
+- It is possible to add traits to arbitrary data types, including primitive types.
-- Traits can define a default implementation for a method
+- Traits can define a default implementation for a method.
-- A trait can be used for operator overloading (ex.
-We can 'redefine' `==`)
+- A trait can be used for operator overloading.
+For example, we can 'redefine' `==`.
-- Each overloadable operator in Rust has a corresponding trait in the standard library
+- Each overloadable operator in Rust has a corresponding trait in the standard library.